Aetheridon/Mars-Flask/README.md

 # Mars-Flask
-Pull Images from Mars rovers using NASA API and Flask as a front-end
+Images from Mars Rovers from user input as a web application using Flask as a backend